staceygillespie/DreamBig/content/projects/cricut-paper-crafting.md

 ### I love making things with paper, wood, vinyl, felt, and infusible ink.

+See the brand [NEW Cricut machines](https://shrsl.com/30orw "new-machines-3") that are for sale!  they can cut 2 times faster and are able to cut with a mat when using [Smart material](https://shrsl.com/30osa "smart materials")s.

 #### I love 3D paper projects like this Peony Gift Box I made using a cutting file from [Dreaming Tree](https://3dsvg.com/shop/boxes-svg-files/peony-gift-box-svg-silhouette-cameo-cricut-explore/ "Peony Gift Box").

 I used [Cricu](https://shrsl.com/30jt6 "Cricut store sales")[t](https://shrsl.com/30jkf "Cricut home page") [cardstock](https://shrsl.com/30jl0 "cardstock") and [pearl](https://shrsl.com/30jky "pearl paper") paper to make this gift box for a friend.
 I was able to use my Stampin' Up! inks to ink the edges of the flower.
 I was a Stampin' Up! demonstrator from 1999-2006.
 I don't stamp much anymore, but I still love it!